 The 12×12 LongMill is a smaller build envelope so it doesn’t require an X-axis reinforcement bar.
 Move onto the next step “Attaching the Shoulder Brackets”, but keep in mind that the remaining pictures may show another piece of angled aluminum attached to the back of the X-axis rail.
 Pay no mind to this since the assembly process is otherwise the same.

 The 12×30 and 30×30 model LongMills use a second aluminum extrusion as a reinforcement bar to make the primary rail on the X-axis more rigid.
 These are the two longest and largest aluminum lengths on your machine and can be found in the heaviest long box alongside the other rails.

 Of the two, the longer one is the X-axis rail and the shorter one is the reinforcement.
 You can also distinguish the two since the X-axis rail has sets of four threaded holes at its ends.

-Start by lining up the line of six holes on the two rails.
-They should be oriented into a ‘lighting bolt’ pattern like in the photo.
-Also, make sure to check that the small threaded hole on the X-axis rail is on the top, left side so that you’ll be able to attach your drag chain later on.
+Start by orienting the rails into a ‘lighting bolt’ pattern like in the photo so that the set of six holes on both can be aligned.
+Also, make sure to check that the small threaded hole on the X-axis rail (yellow) is oriented as shown so that you’ll be able to attach your drag chain later on.

-Grabbing the bag of short, large bolts, you can use six of these to fasten these parts together; the bolts will go through the larger holes on the reinforcement bar and thread into the X-axis rail from the back (pictured).
+Grabbing the M8-16mm bolts from the orange bag, you can use six of these to fasten these parts together; the bolts will go through the larger holes on the reinforcement bar and thread into the X-axis rail from the back (pictured).
 Start by turning each of these short M8 bolts in by hand to get all the holes aligned, then go back and tighten each of them down well with a size 6 Allen key.